Texte - Auto-Promo & Couverture - Solution Macarons Solution Macarons ... ou le macaron pas à pas en 21 recettes ... par Mercotte

 Sprinkle with whatever toppings you have chosen and put the racks in the oven for 13 minutes.

-Many recipes call for a 2-hour period of leaving the macarons out so their crust develops, but I find this unnecessary.
-Some people swear that this is the key to baking perfect macarons.
+Many recipes call for a 2-hour period of leaving the macaroons out so their crust develops, but I find this unnecessary.
+Some people swear that this is the key to baking perfect macaroons.
 I’ll let you decide!

 Once you remove the shells from the oven, place the sheets on cooling racks and allow them to cool.
 They should pop right off the baking sheets without need for coercion.
 They should be super smooth, with their typical little collar, and baked to perfection.